Japan to seek stable oil supply from Saudi Arabia

 “In general, Saudi Arabia has provided the greatest cooperation over many years in regards to a stable crude oil supply.
 I want to thank him for that and ask for continued cooperation,” Edano told a news conference.

-Japan has cut its crude imports from Iran amid tighter Western sanctions aimed at limiting Tehran’s nuclear programme.
+Japan has cut its crude imports from Iran amid tighter Western sanctions aimed at limiting Tehran’s nuclear program.

 Edano also said that Japan is in touch with the European Union on insurance coverage for Iranian oil shipments.
 The EU’s restrictions on Iran are due to take effect in July.